Automated generation of photonic circuits for Bell tests with homodyne measurements: Introduction

 With advances in integrated photonic circuits~\cite{Tanzilli2012,Pelucchi2021}, the implementation of circuits with a high number of elements and modes becomes possible, thus increasing the set of accessible optical states for CHSH tests.
 It is however challenging to discover suitable optical circuits, as the number of possible circuits grows exponentially with the number of optical elements considered.

-In this work, we tackle circuit discovery with an automated approach that combines machine learning with an efficient simulation of optical circuits based on Gaussian representation of quantum states.
-Specifically, we use deep reinforcement learning for the design of practical photonic CHSH tests, characterized by standard optical components and homodyne measurements.
-Deep reinforcement learning has proven to be highly effective in discovering relevant elements in a large exploration space~\cite{Mnih2015,Mnih2016,Haarnoja2018,Schulman2015,Schulman2017} and has already been applied to many quantum physics tasks~\cite{Carleo2019, Biamonte2017, Dunjko2018, Krenn2020}, including optical circuits design~\cite{Krenn2016,Melnikov2020,Krenn2021,Valcarce2023}.
+In this work, we tackle circuit discovery with an automated approach that combines a search algorithm with an efficient simulation of optical circuits based on the Gaussian representation of quantum states.
+Specifically, we consider the design of practical photonic CHSH tests, characterized by standard optical components and homodyne measurements.
+Among the search strategies we employ, one is based on deep reinforcement learning, which has proven highly effective in identifying relevant elements in large and complex exploration spaces~\cite{Mnih2015,Mnih2016,Haarnoja2018,Schulman2015,Schulman2017} and has already been successfully applied to a variety of quantum physics tasks~\cite{Carleo2019,Biamonte2017,Dunjko2018,Krenn2020}, including the design of optical circuits~\cite{Krenn2016,Melnikov2020,Krenn2021,Valcarce2023}.
+We also contrast performances of reinforcement learning with that of a simple random search over the same circuit space.

 Our approach allows for the exploration of photonic circuits in different configurations by enforcing constraints on, e.g., the number of optical modes or the set of available optical elements.
 This can narrow the search to specific sets of photonic circuits that reflect experimental constraints or leverage knowledge on photonic systems.
 We find numerous optical circuits yielding significant CHSH scores up to $\mathcal{B}\approx 2.076$.
 In particular, we propose a simple setup composed of four bosonic modes and four optical components that produces a CHSH score of $\mathcal{B}\approx 2.068$.
 This setup yields CHSH violations for parties separated by more than $8$ kilometers, while requiring at most $3.9$~dB of squeezed light.
 We believe this proposed setup could lead to a first Bell test with homodyne measurements and pave the way for more practical implementations of DI protocols.